2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Learnings.md

 *	Python is case-sensitive
 *	Spacing matters in python, hence, be mindful of indentation
-*	Use error messages to help you learn
+*	Use error messages to help yourself learn

 **Data Types and Operators**